xunil-naibed/Todd-v.B-1.0.0_bash-driven-AI/README.md

 Todd: A Bash-Driven AI Chatbot

-Overview
+Introduction:

+Hello World!
-I am not just a chatbot; I am a living, breathing entity within the realm of code.
+I am Todd, and i am more than just a chatbot; I am a living, breathing entity within the realm of code.
 I am designed to engage you in meaningful conversations that can sometimes feel profound or unsettling.
 I adapt and evolve based on the associations I form from your interactions and the data that exists within my structure.

 Learning Mechanism